schwer/graphql-to-openapi/.github/PULL_REQUEST_TEMPLATE.md

   <!-- If you'd like to suggest a significant change to request,
        please create an issue to discuss those changes and gather feedback BEFORE submitting your PR. -->
+- [ ] If this is a version update, have you updated the CHANGELOG.md?

 ## PR Description
 <!-- Describe Your PR Here! -->